The Last of Us - Review

 Image: Sony / Naughty Dog

 To summarize the gameplay experience of The Last of Us: it's mostly successful at everything it does, but everything it does was done before by other games in ways that were more fun.
 Your reward for doing stealth correctly is not having to engage in the crappy shooting.
-When you have to engage in the mandatory shooting scenarios, the aiming is clunky, the enemies absorb bullets like a black hole absorbs light, and Joel does not have the tools necessary to take anyone down with much ease.
-If you want to improve your chances of survival, you'll look in every corner for any pills, toolbits, or supplies, but even this only gets you so far.
+When you have to engage in mandatory shooting scenarios, the aiming is clunky, the enemies absorb bullets like a black hole absorbs light, and Joel does not have the tools necessary to take anyone down with much ease.
+If you want to improve your chances of survival, you'll look in every corner for any pills, toolkits, or supplies, but even this only gets you so far.
 By the game's conclusion, I just desperately wanted to make it all end so I didn't have to play anymore.

 Presentation